-The Building Management System (BMS) also can limit the # of HeatNet boilers allowed to fire.
-When a system has a fixed number of boilers that HeatNet reports are available, the BMS can limit the # of boilers that can fire.
+The Building Management System (BMS) also has the ability to limit the # of HeatNet boilers allowed to fire.
+When a system has a fixed amount of boilers that HeatNet reports are available, the BMS can limit the # of boilers that can fire.
 The BMS can write the GPM value it has for flow, or directly write a register with how many boilers HeatNet can control.
 If the BMS GPM flow feature is active, the direct control becomes inactive.